 Millennial and Gen Z buyers have been taught to vote with their wallet – that their power lies in how they spend their money.
 So for many of them, shopping for clothes isn’t just about what the pieces look like, it’s about supporting companies that share their values.

-So what can retailers do to win the votes of these younger generations?
+Four things retailers can do to win the loyalty of younger generations via sustainable fashion

 Paying workers living wages and maintaining safe working conditions seems like it should be the bare minimum, but in the world of fast fashion that has not always been the case.
 Companies that demonstrate they care about their employees’ wellbeing will be favored by the younger generations.